elastic/helm-charts/apm-server/README.md

 ## Installing

-This chart is tested with the latest 7.11.0-SNAPSHOT versions.
+This chart is tested with the latest 7.11.0-SNAPSHOT version.

 ### Install released version using Helm repository